@bicycle-codes/keys

 const isOk = await verify('hello string', sig, keys.DID)

-async function encryptKeyTo ({ key, publicKey, did }:{
+async function encryptKeyTo ({ key, publicKey }:{

 key:string|Uint8Array|CryptoKey;